makerdao/governance-manual/delegation/mkr-holder-guide.md

 ## Balance

-The distribution of power within the Maker Protocol is governed by a moderately complex web of checks and balances.
+The distribution of power within MakerDAO is governed by a moderately complex web of checks and balances.
 By and large, the disengaged MKR Holder does not need to worry too deeply about this.
 That said, there are a couple of places where this impacts delegation.

 **Be aware of the balance of power among Delegates and Core Units.**